 Others may be getting paid directly for content.
 In a 2017 interview with Breitbart's Brandon Darby and Ildefonso Ortiz, Ortiz recalled that Steve Bannon suggested that they just hire "citizen journalists" during their initial brainstorming session for Cartel Chronicles in 2014.
 According to Ortiz:

 Our initial objective was to focus on tweeters, local journalists and citizen journalists at risk, who cannot say what is happening in the areas controlled by the cartels.
 Bannon then said to me, 'Hire them,' and we thought between the three of us about how these people could contribute and communicate real, unfiltered information.

-The proposal seems to have stalled for now partly because a FTO designation could, in theory, substantiate claims for asylum at the border.
-Regardless, the justification for a FTO designation specifically for CDN, Los Metros and CJNG—two of which have no significant presence outside of northeastern Mexico—is hard to justify based on recent data about violent crime in Mexico.
-In fact, the northeastern Mexican states of Coahuila, Nuevo Leon and Tamaulipas, which the Drug Cartel Terrorist Designation Act is primarily targeting, are all below the national average for homicide and violent crime and have been for the last several years.
-From 2018-2019, homicide numbers were comparable or even went down.
+In fact, the northeastern Mexican states of Coahuila, Nuevo Leon and Tamaulipas, which the Drug Cartel Terrorist Designation Act is explicitly targeting, are all below the national average for homicide and violent crime and have been for the last several years.
+Between 2018 and 2019, homicide numbers in Tamaulipas actually decreased.

-So why exactly do they want to designate these specific groups as FTO?
+So why exactly do they want to designate these specific groups as terrorist organizations?
 Why all the policy papers and fusion centers and U.S.-Mexico collaborations?
-I'll let Brandon Darby explain (excerpted from the video 36:15-37:07).
+Brandon Darby explained it bluntly in a webcast:

 On June 25, 2020, it was announced that the "Se Busca Informacion" initiative had expanded in Coahuila.